deviatovae/trelolo-backend/README.md

   {
       "result": true, // always "true" if successful "data": {}      // or []
-      "errors": []    // always "empty" if result is successful }
+      "errors": null  // always "null" if result is successful }
   ```